praeclarum/sqlite-net/README.md

 # sqlite-net

 sqlite-net is an open source, minimal library to allow .NET and Mono applications to store data in [SQLite 3 databases](http://www.sqlite.org).
-It is written in C# and is meant to be simply compiled in with your projects.
-It was first designed to work with [MonoTouch](http://xamarin.com) on the iPhone, but has grown up to work on all the platforms (Mono for Android, .NET, Silverlight, WP7, WinRT, Azure, etc.).
+It was first designed to work with [Xamarin.iOS](http://xamarin.com), but has since grown up to work on all the platforms (Xamarin.*, .NET, UWP, Azure, etc.).

 sqlite-net was designed as a quick and convenient database layer.
 Its design follows from these *goals*:

-* Very easy to integrate with existing projects and with MonoTouch projects.
+* Very easy to integrate with existing projects and runs on all the .NET platforms.

-* Thin wrapper over SQLite and should be fast and efficient.
-(The library should not be the performance bottleneck of your queries.)
+* Thin wrapper over SQLite that is fast and efficient.
+(This library should not be the performance bottleneck of your queries.)

 * Very simple methods for executing CRUD operations and queries safely (using parameters) and for retrieving the results of those query in a strongly typed fashion.